fbpx

 Do they celebrate Halloween in Thailand?

-Halloween is not a traditional festival in Thailand, but it has gained popularity in urban areas, with themed events and parties, especially in places frequented by tourists and expatriates.
+Halloween is not a traditional festival in Thailand.
+But it has gained popularity in urban areas, with themed events and parties, especially in places frequented by tourists and expatriates.

 Do they celebrate Halloween in Canada?